royratcliffe/swi-prolog-pack-cover/README.md

 pack project repository on GitHub.

-Copy and paste the following YAML to your pack project at `.github/workflows/pack-cover.yaml` and commit the change.
+Copy and paste the following YAML to your pack project at `.github/workflows/pack-cover.yaml` or `test.yaml` and commit the change.
 You will immediately see GitHub spool up runners for macOS, Windows and Ubuntu at the same time.
 After checking out your project repository, the runners will then proceed to install SWI-Prolog either using Homebrew,